GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

     - Creating a simple certificate
       - sudo openssl req -new -x509 -sha256 -nodes -days 365 -key /projects/ssl/ca.key -out /projects/ssl/ca.crt -subj "/CN=127.0.0.1"
         - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
+        - SSL Information
+          - Distinguished Name (DN)
+            - This contains a lot of information in the SSL certificate.
+This includes the Common Name, Organization, Organizational Unit, Locality, State, and Country.
-        - CN stands for Common Name or the Fully Qualified Domain Name (FQDN).
-This is the value in the DN (Distinguished Name).
+          - Common Name (CN), or the Fully Qualified Domain Name (FQDN)
+            - This is the value in the Distinguished Name (DN).
 It is made up of the host domain, such as "your_website.com", but isn't a url and doesn't contain any protocols, ports, etc.
-        - DN stands for Distinguished Name.
-This contains a lot of information in the SSL certificate.
-This includes the Common Name, Organization, Organizational Unit, Locality, State, and Country.
+          - Subject Alternative Name (SAN)
+            - Used for letting a single certificate protect more than one website.
+          - Organization (O)
+            - What company or group owns this certificate.
+          - Organizational Unit (OU)
+            - What part of that organization owns this certificate.
+          - Country (C)
+            - The country where this certificate is from.
+          - State (S)
+            - What State or Province where this certificate is from.
+          - Locality (L)
+            - What city or town where this certificate is from.
+          - Validity Period
+            - When this certificate will expire and must be renewed, also the start date and time.
+          - Issuing Certificate Authority (CA)
+            - Who is issuing this certificate.
+          - Serial Number
+            - A unique identifier that is given to every SSL certificate.
+          - Public Key
+            - The public key of this SSL certificate.
+This lets users encrypt their information and send it to the server.
+The data will then be decrypted though the servers matching private key.
+The private key generates the public key.
+The private key can decrypt data encrypted with the public key, but the public key can't decrypt the data it encrypted.
+This lets anyone send the server securely encrypted information that only the server can decrypt.
+This is known as asymmetric encryption.
+It is a one-way encryption where one party with the public key can encrypt and one part with the private key can decrypt.
+As opposed to symmetric encryption where both parties would be able to encrypt and decrypt with the same key.
+          - Signature Algorithm
+            - This is an algorithm used to check if an SSL certificate is valid.
+          - Key Usage (KU)
+            - The activities that the key can perform and is supposed to do.
+          - Extended Key Usage (EKU)
+            - The activities that a key can perform, but doesn't specify if they should.
+          - Certificate Policies
+            - Policies that describe how the SSL certificate is to be used.
+          - CRL Distribution Points (CDP)
+            - A list of SSL certificates that aren't trustworthy.
+          - Authority Information Access (AIA)
+            - Where to find information about the issuer of the certificate.
+          - Subject Key Identifier (SKI)
+            - A unique identifier that is used to confirm that this is the right server to talk to.
+          - Authority Key Identifier (AKI)
+            - A unique identifier that is used to confirm that you're talking to the right authority.
+          - Basic Constraints
+            - Basic rules that tell connections what this certificate can do.
+Such as if it can create other certificates.
     - If you want to instead use prompts to answer all of the aspects of the Distinguished name.
       - sudo openssl req -new -x509 -sha256 -key /projects/ssl/ca.key -out /projects/ssl/ca.crt
     - You can also do these first 2 steps in one action using this commands